 The Matching Grants Program was established to encourage Lodge and Chapter activity within the communities of Minnesota, affording Minnesota Masons and Stars the ability to support and connect with the communities in which they live.

 MMC provides Matching Grants up to $10,000 per grant and a maximum of $25,000 per Masonic organization in any one calendar year.
 Matching Grant applications are accepted throughout the calendar year.

 MMC’s Community Scholarships Program helps create positive community awareness of Minnesota Masonry while providing worthy students throughout Minnesota with financial assistance.
 Participation is open to all Minnesota Masonic Lodges and Order of the Eastern Star Chapters.

-We offer wonderful scholarships to help Masons and Stars fund their continuing educations!
+We offer twenty (20) scholarships of $1,000 each to help Masons and Stars fund their continuing educations!
 If you are a Member-in-Good-Standing and would like to pursue a new career or simply hone your skills at your existing one, consider applying for an MMC Fraternal Scholarship!
-The deadline for Fraternal Scholarships has passed.
-Scholarship applications are accepted each year, December 1 – February 15.
+Scholarships are accepted December 1, 2018–February 15, 2019.
+Please begin your online application here: